HolyMeekrob/trello-yello/docs/card.md

 <a name="getAddCommentEmail"></a>
 ## getAddCommentEmail(callback) ⇒ <code>Object</code>
-**Kind**: global function
+**Kind**: inner method
 **Returns**: <code>Object</code> - a Promise that resolves to the email address which, when new emails are received, will add a comment to the card

 | Param | Type | Description |
 | --- | --- | --- |